DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 - ♠ MayFae dreams of a bell being forged near a lake.
 - ♠ Willow is visited by Alastor, who reminds him of the Oath he made.

+- **MORNING**.
+The Players leave the Tower, Eamon ignoring Agnos plea to join their ranks.
+Mayfae keeps hold of a small piece of the tower walls with that strange writing.
+Together they head up the path towards a crumbling building deeper in the mountains.

+- **AFTERNOON**.
+They approach the front doors of Nevruné Hall, noticing that the entire place is divided down the middle, with the left side covered in dark purple flowers, and the right side blooming bright red roses.
+Past the doors is a large courtyard where a platoon of Flower Knights are engaging in a formal battle, moving like pieces on a chess board.
+The two noble sisters watch on, hoping to defeat the other. ♠ Lady Gemna (Bright Red Knights) and Lady Scarlova (Dark Purple Knights) have an ongoing feud that divides their family.
+Madrigal sits on the purple side, MayFae sits on the red side, while Eamon and Willow watch from a neutral place.
+After the battle ends, Madrigal spars with the knights, earning their respect.
+Willow and MayFae talk to some of the spectators: Meldrim (Silver Noble) and Haurice DeBecque (Conclave Priest).
+MayFae ingratiates herself with Lady Gemna while Eamon sneaks past some knights into the greenhouse.
+Eamon steals some soil from the greenhouse; the same soil used to grow new Flower Knights.

+- **NIGHT**.
+Eamon and MayFae enjoy a dress-up montage with Lady Gemna while Willow and Madrigal help setup the dance floor.
+Eamon sneaks off to join Lady Scarlova.
+Turns out both ladies have a plan to assassinate the other during the dance tonight, and The Party tries to make BOTH assassinations happen at the same time.
+They succeed, at the cost of Willow getting beat up and thrown out into the bushes outside.
+The others attempt to sneak into the greenhouse and steal some Flower Knight bulbs, but are forced to flee.
+The Players spend the night hiding in the mountains while Nevruné Hall erupts into chaos and grief.

 ![valleyflowers_map_paths.jpg](/images/posts/valleyflowers_map_paths.jpg)